pranavkale07/tabout-extension/README.md

 - **Host (leetcode.com)**: Run only on LeetCode pages to access the editor context
 - **Scripting**: Inject a small page script to access Monaco APIs
 - **Storage**: Save minimal preferences (enable/disable, debug) in Chrome sync
-- **Tabs**: Read the active tab's hostname in the popup to display site status
+- **ActiveTab**: Read the active tab's hostname in the popup to display site status (privacy-focused alternative to broad tabs permission)

 ## Contributing